Booking your Narrowboat Holiday or Short Break

 The boat comes with bedding set up as per your confirmation.

-Towels are provided: you will get one small bath towel and one hand towel per berth booked and a bathmat per shower.
+Towels are provided: you will get one small bath towel per berth booked, one hand towel per bathroom and a bathmat per shower.

 If you require anything else please make sure you bring it with you.